-And as for the food, well as a crossroads of Asia Thailand is rightly famous for its food, which is inspired and influenced by that of many other countries from India and China to Malaysia and Vietnam.
+And as for the food, well as a crossroads of Asia, Thailand is rightly famous for its food, which is inspired and influenced by that of many other countries from India and China to Malaysia and Vietnam.
 A friend of mine recently visited Chiang Mai and she was constantly sending me pictures of all the delicious food and beautiful scenery.
 I was so jealous!
 Thailand is my dream destination.

 In Bangkok, we’d be sure to visit the Grand Palace where Thailand was founded and the nearby Wat Pho, a temple where the world’s largest Reclining Buddha lies in much golden glory.
 I’d also love to figure out a way to eat lots of street food, because everything I’ve ever read has made it sound just insanely good and also as cheap as can be.
 One of my favorite food writers Dorie Greenspan was there last fall and I really enjoyed both her descriptions and her photos of the food (see here and here especially)